Assistant Research Professor

 Javier Diaz-Montes is currently Assistant Research Professor at Rutgers University and a member of the Rutgers Discovery Informatics Institute (RDI2) and Cloud and Autonomic Computing Center (CAC).
 He received his PhD degree in Computer Science from the Universidad de Castilla-La Mancha (UCLM), Spain ("Doctor Europeus", Feb.
 2010).
 Before joining Rutgers, he was Postdoctoral Fellow of the Pervasive Technology Institute at Indiana University and member of the Community Grid Lab .

-His research interests are in the area of parallel and distributed computing and include resource management, cloud computing, autonomic computing, virtualization, middleware, and scheduling.
-Currently, his research is focused on providing novel ways of federating cyber-infrastructures - including supercomputers, storage systems, computational grids, and clouds - to enable the execution of large-scale scientific and business workflows.
+His research interests are in the area of parallel and distributed computing and include autonomic computing, cloud computing, grid computing, virtualization, middleware, and scheduling.
+Currently, his research is focused on providing novel ways of orchestrating geographically distributed resources - including supercomputers, storage systems, IoT devices, computational grids, and clouds - to enable the execution of large-scale scientific and business workflows.
+In this context, software-defined networks (SDN) model, which decouples the data path from the control path, has the potential for enabling in-network processing capabilities as data is migrated across the network from source to destination.
 He is also looking at how to combine cloud abstractions with software-defined environments techniques to provision the appropriate computational environment at the right time and adapt this environment to changes in users’ requirements or resources capabilities and capacities.
-In the past, he worked at the infrastructure level defining and managing the whole life cycle of OS images, and exploring ways of dynamically provisioning customized environments, such as virtual clusters or IaaS frameworks, onto cloud and bare-metal infrastructures.
+In the past, he worked at the infrastructure level defining and managing the whole life cycle of OS images for IaaS and bare-metal, and exploring ways of dynamically provisioning customized environments, such as virtual clusters, Hadoop clusters, or IaaS frameworks, onto cloud and bare-metal infrastructures.

 Currently, I am leading the research effort around the CometCloud Project.
 CometCloud is an autonomic framework for enabling real-world applications on dynamically federated, hybrid infrastructures integrating (public & private) clouds, HPC data-centers and Grids.